xsdk-project/HandsOnLessons/lessons/hand_coded_heat/lesson.md

 ## Further Reading

-Apart from time and space performance, _stability_ there are many other issues to be concnerned with on numerical algorithms.
+Apart from time and space performance and _stability_, there are many other issues required for effective numerical algorithms.
 One issue we don't touch on here is _accuracy_.
-Another is making time-step automatically vary based on how the computation is proceeding.
+Another is making timestep automatically vary based on how the computation is proceeding.

-Heat [conduction](https://en.wikipedia.org/wiki/Thermal_conduction) in this simple one dimensional, cartesian coordinate  case is goverened by the partial differential equation (PDE)...
+Heat [conduction](https://en.wikipedia.org/wiki/Thermal_conduction) in this simple one dimensional, Cartesian coordinate  case is goverened by the partial differential equation (PDE)...

 ![](http://latex.codecogs.com/gif.latex?%5Cfrac%7B%5Cpartial%20u%7D%7B%5Cpartial%20t%7D%20%3D%20%5Calpha%20%5Cfrac%7B%5Cpartial%5E2%20u%7D%7B%5Cpartial%20x%5E2%7D)